The accident that became Bill Jackson Inc.

 By 1952, Bill Jackson’s had grown to include fishing tackle, camping gear and even scuba diving equipment.
 Then Mr. Jackson made a revolutionary decision for the future of his business: He began to teach scuba diving.
 There were no books available, no programs such as NAUI or PADI, and much of the gear was cobbled together.
 But Mr. Jackson firmly believed that it was important to teach what he sold.

 The sport that we now know as scuba diving began as a military operation, and Bill Jackson was instrumental in turning that operation into a sport.
 He and Joe Barker, a good friend and lieutenant with the U.S. Navy, took their classes to Spa Pool in downtown St. Petersburg for training.
 The focus was safety first, then fun.
-Bill Jackson Inc. is now one of the oldest dive shops in the country and the only dive shop in the world to house three NAUI Instructor Trainers.
+Bill Jackson Inc. is now one of the oldest dive shops in the country.

 In 1961, the Jacksons again found that they needed more room.
 Outdoor sporting goods completely replaced army surplus by this time, and they coined the slogan: “The Usual and the Unusual for the Great Outdoors.”
 The Jacksons purchased a bigger building across 4th Street and made seven major expansions to it.
 Then in 1968, they purchased five acres on US Highway 19, and decided to plan their “dream store.”